JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lab.md

 end
 nothing #hide
 ```
+For now do not try to understand the details, but focus on the overall differences such as length of the code.

 !!! info "Redirecting `stdout`"
     If the output of the method introspection tools is too long you can use a general way of redirecting standard output `stdout` to a file